rickhallett/three-sided-poke/README.md

 8. Finding out half way through an implementation plan that 'window' is only recognised in React function components that are called from event handlers (different context to the function alone)

 9. Big difficulty in establishing a way that React can monitor the state of an object that tracks which pokemon are favourited.
 Tried all manner of combinations of useState, useEffect and custom data structures.
 This is simply just a lack of experience with React, which then created a bunch of hacky code to try and find a workaround, but likely defeats the entire point of using React in the first place.
+I haven't found a work around for this so far.

 ## Extra features